-Teachers hired to work in the Court and Community Schools (CCS) met the credentialing requirements as outlined and governed by the California Commission on Teacher Credentialing (CTC).
+Teachers hired to work in Alternative Education met the credentialing requirements outlined and governed by the California Commission on Teacher Credentialing (CTC).
 In addition, nearly all CCS teachers meet the current requirements for educator assignment monitoring under the Every Student Succeeds Act (ESSA), as teachers may be assigned based on state certification and licensure criteria.
-Teachers are legally assigned as the assignment has been based upon the issuance of a CA license or certificate that allow teachers to teach outside of their certification area.
+Teachers are legally assigned as the assignment has been based upon issuing a CA license or certificate allowing teachers to teach outside their certification area.

-The FCSS offers a continuum of support to all teachers that do not hold preliminary or full credentials through the Teacher Induction department, Peer Assistance and Coaching (PAC) Program.
-This program provides an instructional coach to each identified teacher as well as a stipend for classroom needs.
+The FCSS offers a continuum of support to all teachers who do not hold preliminary or full credentials through the Teacher Induction Department, Peer Assistance and Coaching (PAC) Program.
+This program provides an instructional coach to each identified teacher and a stipend for classroom needs.
 Participation by newly hired teachers in FCSS is highly encouraged.

-Newly hired teachers are provided individualized, detailed, position and department-specific orientation by the Human Resources Department in cooperation with program administration, and they also participate in New Employee trainings outlining the organizational culture and scope of work for the office of the FCSS.
+The Human Resources Department, in cooperation with program administration, provides individualized, detailed, position - and department-specific orientation to newly hired teachers.
+They also participate in New Employee training outlining the organizational culture and scope of work for the office of the FCSS.

 In addition to actions and services in the FCSS LCAP for Priority 1- Basic Services, professional development for best practices in the areas of positive behavior intervention and supports, trauma-informed practices, culturally responsive practices, and social-emotional awareness is provided to school staff, including newly hired and veteran teachers.
-The areas of focus for professional development were jointly identified through resulting input from school site council meetings, District English Advisory Committee meetings, Parent-Teacher Association meetings, LCAP forums, and other school meetings that included representation of community partners, parents, and staff.
+The focus areas for professional development were jointly identified through input from school site council meetings, District English Advisory Committee meetings, Parent-Teacher Association meetings, LCAP forums, and other school meetings that included representation of community partners, parents, and staff.

-Out-of-Field Teachers Not applicable to Court/Community.
+Out-of-Field Teachers Not applicable to Alternative Education.